 The next song is from the rather well-known Rytmihäriö from Helsinki.
 Although they have been pretty much a straight metal band (judging from their website anyway) since they reformed in 1998, their musical agenda was to play "surmacore" which is a mix of, and I am quoting here, "death/thrash/crossover/grindcore and hardcore punk".
 Not exactly something you would play to a distant cousin's wedding.
 I am not familiar at all with what the band does nowadays but their early recordings are actually really good.
 Very raw, super aggressive and fast metallic hardcore punk, somewhere between Possessed, Kaaos, Heresy and Lobotomia.
 The band used a lot of distortion in their early days, had a really rough sound with high-pitched, raspy, mean-sounding vocals , but remained very energetic and intense, in a classic Finnish hardcore sense.
 It was clearly "Finnish metallic hardcore".
 For some reason the song on the compilation is not representative of their previous records, in fact the usual singer doesn't even do the vocals on "Right-wing youth" (this or he sings very differently on this one...).
 Rather than the usual Rytmihäiriö sound, we have a pretty typical Swedish hardcore number verging on D-beat, not bad, but I yearned for the "in your face" approach of the band.

 I have already written about SDS and their majestic split Lp with Misery a few years ago but, just in case you are not a devout follower of Terminal Sound Nuisance, here are a few things to know about this storm of a band.
-They were from Kyoto and must have formed around 1987 since you can find two rough SDS songs on a 1988 tape comp with an unfortunate title...
+They were from the Gifu area and must have formed around 1987 since you can find two rough SDS songs on a 1988 tape comp with an unfortunate title...
 Anyway, they were thus part of the original crust wave and were its best possible Japanese incarnation.
 Some might think they went a little far with the Antisect-worship but I, for one, have no problem with that if it is done tastefully (more about this here).
 The song "Butcher" is typical early 90's SDS, metallic crust with that distinctive Japanese sound (and way of singing) and solid technical skills.
 Apart from the classic mid-tempo groovy stench opening, "Butcher" is a fast and intense song not unlike Anti-System, albeit given the SDS treatment.
 As usual at the time, the band couldn't help knocking an Antisect love declaration in their artwork through the use of three skulls that are not dissimilar (read "almost exactly the same") to those found on the original drawing done for "Out from the void".
 Punk is not hippies, but SDS certainly is crust.

 Hiatus then come into the game with yet another perfectly-executed early crustcore scorcher with gruff vocals, great riffing and a couple of terrific transitions which will make everyone realize that Hiatus were actually better songwriters than most.
 This song was recorded during the same session as the split Ep with Embittered in late 1991.